Modifications by ULMA Handling Systems to several AENA airports valued at more than 58 million euros

 ULMA Handling Systems will proceed to carry out the necessary adaptations at the airports in the AENA network in accordance with the new European standard safety regulations.
 The modifications to be made at the airports of Gran Canaria, Malaga, Menorca, Fuerteventura, Zaragoza and A Coruña and will exceed the 58-million-euro mark.

-At Malaga airport, which had more than 19 million passengers in 2018, ULMA will renew the baggage system in its 3 terminals.
+At Malaga airport, which had more than 19 million passengers in 2018, ULMA will renew the baggage handling system in its 3 terminals.
 Specifically, in Terminal 3, the 14 existing inspection circuits will be modified in order to increase the decision time required in the new regulations and will integrate the new machines known as standard 3.
 In addition, level 3 circuits will be modified to integrate new dual-view machines and a new transit line will be introduced.

 In Terminal 2, on the other hand, in addition to updating the nine inspection circuits to integrate the nine new machines, the entire check-in area will be changed, to incorporate sixty-five check-in counters and six inclined carousels.